Bill

 AI Summary

-This bill establishes Hawaii Beach Day on August 30th each year as a non-holiday observance to promote awareness and protection of Hawaii's beaches.
-The Hawaii Tourism Authority (HTA), in collaboration with the Department of Land and Natural Resources, will be responsible for organizing events and activities that include statewide beach cleanups, educational campaigns about marine conservation, cultural demonstrations about Native Hawaiian beach traditions, and public art exhibits.
-The bill requires the HTA to encourage schools, community organizations, and local businesses to participate in Beach Day events and to submit an annual report to the Legislature detailing the activities, expenditures, and recommendations for future celebrations.
-The legislation appropriates funds for the HTA to conduct marketing campaigns, obtain cleanup equipment, and provide grants to community organizations for Beach Day-related events.
-The underlying purpose is to raise public awareness about the ecological and cultural significance of Hawaii's beaches, highlighting their importance to both residents and visitors while promoting environmental stewardship and sustainable tourism practices.
+This bill establishes Hawaii Beach Day on August 30th each year, which is not a state holiday, to promote public awareness about preserving and protecting Hawaii's beaches.
+The Hawaii Tourism Authority (HTA), in collaboration with the Department of Land and Natural Resources, will organize and support events and activities including statewide beach cleanups, restoration projects, educational campaigns about marine conservation, cultural demonstrations about Native Hawaiian beach traditions, and public art exhibits.
+The bill requires the HTA to encourage schools, community organizations, and local businesses to participate in the day's events and to submit an annual report to the Legislature detailing the events conducted, funds expended, and recommendations for future celebrations.
+The bill also appropriates funds for the HTA to conduct marketing campaigns, obtain equipment for beach cleanups, and provide grants to community organizations for Hawaii Beach Day-related events.
+While the bill itself takes effect in 2050, the funding provisions will begin in fiscal year 2025-2026, highlighting the state's long-term commitment to beach conservation and cultural preservation.

 Committee Categories